How to read your Utility Bill

 - Sprinkle powder in the tank to determine if the toilet is leaking through the overflow.

 I think I have a problem with my water meter?

 - There could be a problem outside of the property affecting your service such as a line break.
-You can find out about activity in your area by calling the Emergency Water Control Office (610) 865-7077 anytime.
+You can find out about activity in your area by calling the Bethlehem Service Center (610) 865-7077 anytime.

 - If there is no Water and Sewer Resources activity in your area often low pressure problems are caused by issues inside the property.
 This may be caused by a faulty low pressure reducer, closed valve, or clogged filters.